When you publish a book on Amazon KDP (Kindle Direct Publishing), you need to select seven KDP Kindle keywords.

 The only way to find unlimited data is to use software that gives you access to the entire Amazon database for books and ebooks.

-The most popular tool for self-publishing authors to select Kindle keywords is Publisher Rocket.
+The most popular tool for self-publishing authors to select profitable KDP Kindle keywords is Publisher Rocket.

 You can perform unlimited searches for not only keywords but also for categories and competitive titles.

-You can even search for keywords for Amazon Ads if you use it.
+You can even search for keywords for Amazon Ads if you use them.

 I’ll use the same seed words I used in the Amazon search above so you can see the extra data in Publisher Rocket.